 - Should the system be a backup system with grid-tie facility?

 - Single phase or three phase?

-- We need the total daily consumption in kW/hr.
+- What is your daily consumption in kW/hr.

-- We need the peak power consumption in kW.
+- What is your peak power consumption in kW.

 - Autonomy required? (the backup time required from batteries when there is no sunshine)

 - Within how many days must the battery bank recharge after a full discharge?